 How are these two similar?

-They both also have widespread communities and thorough documentations online that you can use to help you fight any obstacles you might encounter while working on or preparing your own store or stores.
+They both also have widespread communities and thorough documentations online that you can use to help you fight any obstacles that might be encountered while working on a store or stores.
 Interestingly, their strong sides differ rather significantly, and are worth considering in order to make a good choice.
 To each one their own, right?